BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-03-PointCloud-to-GMT.md

 ---
-title: 'Plot ECMWF wind vectors with GMT'
+title: 'Plot PointCloud (PC) data with GMT'
-date: 2019-01-02
+date: 2019-01-03
-permalink: /posts/2019/01/GMT-plot-windvectors/
+permalink: /posts/2019/01/PointCloud-to-GMT/
 -- tags:
   - GMT
+  - PointCloud
-  - wind
+  - PC
-  - vector
+  - lidar
-  - grdvector
+  - SfM
-  - ECMWF
+  - 3D view
 ---

 Visualizing wind fields with GMT can be tricky, especially if the NETCDF data will need to be pre-processed.
-Here is a short description of some steps necessary to create visually-appealing maps from ECMWF u and v wind fields using GMT.
-The example shown is for South America and requires some knowledge of GMT and bash scripting.
-All processing were done on an Ubuntu system, but should work on any OS.
+Here is a short description of some steps necessary to create visually appealing maps from ECMWF u and v wind fields using GMT.
+The example shown is for South America.
 The data and scripts are available at [GMT-plot-windvectors-SAM](https://github.com/BodoBookhagen/GMT-plot-windvectors-SAM).

 # Data sources and setup
 The data used in this example are [ECMWF-EI-WND_1999_2013_DJF_200_SAM.nc](ECMWF-EI-WND_1999_2013_DJF_200_SAM.nc) for the 200hPA mean DJF wind from 1999 to 2013 for the South American domain.
 These have been generated and preprocessed with [CDO](https://code.mpimet.mpg.de/projects/cdo/).